-All Cities / FL / Orlando
+All Cities / Florida / Orlando

-Source: Economic Development Department, Permitting Services Division
+Fee math from Economic Development Department, Permitting Services Division, not a national average

-Data last verified: March 16, 2026
+Data last verified: March 23, 2026

 Orlando has separate permits for Building (BLD), Electrical (ELE), Mechanical (MEC), Plumbing/Gas (PLM/GAS), Fire (FIR), Engineering (ENG), and Right-of-Way (ROW).
 All trades use the same valuation-based fee formula.
 Trade permits can be stand-alone or subsidiary to a building permit.